Satish-421/terraform-1721march-2025/README.md

 - In the Lab Machine(Ubuntu) Desktop, you will find an excel sheet that has the pre-test url and your login credentials
 - Kindly complete the pre-test and leave a message in the WebEx chat
 - Once everyone completes the pre-test, let's start the training
+- Copy/Paste from your local machine to lab machine or vice versa is disabled as per your Bank policy
 </pre>